imagej/imagej.github.io/_pages/Jython_Scripting_Examples.md

 {% include info-box content='This page is a copy of [Jython Scripting](Jython_Scripting).
 The original wiki page is in a rewrite progress.
 When rewriting [Jython Scripting](Jython_Scripting) is finished, this wiki page will be shortened to only contain Jython code examples.' %}

-{% include learn content='scripting' %}[Jython](http://www.jython.org/) is an implementation of the [Python programming language](https://www.python.org/) designed to run on the Java platform.
+[Jython](http://www.jython.org/) is an implementation of the [Python programming language](https://www.python.org/) designed to run on the Java platform.

 Quickstart
 ----------